University of Michigan: Kellogg Eye Center Orthoptic Program

 Training at this center for orthoptics will include various activities:

-1. Lectures: given by Orthoptists, Pediatric Ophthalmolgists, Staff Ophthalmolgists Lectures cover a variety of topics
+1. Lectures: given by Orthoptists, Pediatric Ophthalmologists, Staff Ophthalmologists Lectures cover a variety of topics

 from amblyopia to paralytic strabismus.
-These will be given at arranged times during each week of your training.
-You will
+These lectures will take place at varying times during the week.

 2. Clinical experience: at first under the direct supervision of a staff Orthoptist.
 Later you will examine patients on your